 For the entry of Geolocation Service, make sure that the service is Running and the Startup type is set to be Automatic.

 3] Use Group Policy Editor

 The Group Policy Editor is not available on the Home edition of Windows 10.
-Hence, if you are using Windows 10 Home, you can just skip this method or add GPEDIT to your OS and then try.
+Hence, if you are using Windows 11/10 Home, you can just skip this method or add GPEDIT to your OS and then try.

 Open the Group Policy Editor and navigate to the following path:

 Double-click on each of these three settings and select Not configured or Disabled:

 - Turn off location scripting.

 - Turn off location.

 Double-click on Turn off Windows Location Provider, set the configuration for it to be Not Configured or Disabled.

 This policy setting turns off the Windows Location Provider feature for this computer.
 If you enable this policy setting, the Windows Location Provider feature will be turned off, and all programs on this computer will not be able to use the Windows Location Provider feature.
 If you disable or do not configure this policy setting, all programs on this computer can use the Windows Location Provider feature.